tamarin-prover/tamarin-prover/src/003_example.md

 ~~~~ {.tamarin slice="code/Tutorial.spthy" lower=112 upper=117}
 ~~~~

-Note that when adding inconsistent axioms, you can prove any property.
-To check that there still exist traces, we always want an `exists-trace` lemma.
+Note that when inconsistent axioms are given, one can prove any property.
+To check that the axioms are consistent, i.e., there still are traces, we always want an `exists-trace` lemma.
 When modeling protocols, such existence proofs are useful sanity checks.

 Graphical User Interface